AleksiJarventausta/aplus_LUT_demo_course/README.md

 In order to save your work and publish the course in [A+ e-learning system](https://plus.cs.aalto.fi/) you must store the course project in <version.aalto.fi>.

-### ❗️ Important

-We **STRONGLY** recommend storing the course under the [course group](https://version.aalto.fi/gitlab/course).
-If you do not have privileges to do so.
-You can send an email to <aplusguru@cs.aalto.fi> (We will set up the repository for you).

-If you do not want to store your course repository under the _course group_ in <version.aalto.fi>, you can create a private repository.
-However, you **MUST** add the following people as "reporters" in your repository.

--   Teemu Lehtinen - @lehtint6
--   Markku Riekkinen - @riekkim1
--   Jhosimar Aguacia - @aguacij1
-    .

 ## Additional information

 **A+** has a wide variety of tools and configurations.
 Therefore, you may check all the different sources of information